 It’s a good idea to examine your own body regularly for melanoma.
 Use the following ABCDE guide to melanoma signs.

-If you notice any new moles that look different from other moles or just areas of skin that seem unusual, you should see Dr. Neyman for an evaluation.
+If you notice any new moles that look different from other moles or just areas of skin that seem unusual, you should schedule and appointment At Elevation Dermatology for an evaluation.

 Examining your own skin, and periodic skin cancer screenings, help detect melanoma in its early stages.
 A skin biopsy is usually performed to diagnose melanoma conclusively.

-Dr. Neyman is an expert diagnostician.
-She personally reviews your skin biopsy under a microscope, for precise diagnosis.
+We ae experts diagnostician.
+We personally reviews your skin biopsy under a microscope, for precise diagnosis.
 If she determines that you have melanoma, she will perform surgery to remove it.
 This is an in-office procedure, using a local anesthetic.